Have you heard of the 7 baby steps?

 Basically, what would it take to survive for 3-6 months if you have no income coming in?

-We are more than confident, that if it came down to it, we could both find good (new) jobs in a pinch.
+We are more than confident that we could both find good (new) jobs in a pinch if it came down to it, but if not, we would be prepared.

 Baby Step 3b